|

 plus many more!!! ) in the 70's and 80's.
 Upon returning

-to Australia, I was dismayed at the lack of motor bike tours
+to Australia, we were dismayed at the lack of motor bike tours

-available ( none ) and with my travelling experience and
+available ( none!! ) and with our travelling experience and

 it.......hence Asian Experience was born.
-I started Asian
+We started Asian

-first tour was so successful that the group wanted me to
+first tour was so successful that the group wanted us to

-encouragement to realise that I could successfully organise
+encouragement to realise that we could successfully organise

 tours!!!
-I'm quite proud to be the first Australian to organise
+We're quite proud to be the first Australians to organise

 overseas motor bike tours and also the first to be given